 On March 14, 2014, Benston filed a putative class action and derivative complaint in the Court of Chancery, captioned Benston v.
 Vivendi S.A. et al., No. 9447-VCL.
 The complaint makes claims similar to Hayes, Pacchia, Pfeiffer and Miller, but also adds J.P.
 Morgan Chase & Co. and J.P.
 Morgan Securities LLC as defendants and a so-called Brophy claim for insider trading against certain of the defendants.
 Benston and his attorneys petitioned the Court of Chancery to appoint them as co-lead plaintiff and co-lead counsel, respectively, for purposes of pursuing the Brophy claim as part of the consolidated Pacchia litigation.
 On June 6, 2014, the Court of Chancery denied Benston's motion for a leadership role in the consolidated Pacchia litigation.
-As a result, Pacchia continues to serve as the lead plaintiff and his fourth amended complaint is the operative complaint for purposes of the consolidated Pacchia litigation.
+As a result, Pacchia continues to serve as the lead plaintiff in the consolidated cases.